Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Obtaining form factor information over full physical range

 \subsection{Extracting the universal functions $\Sigma_{1}$ and $\Sigma_{2}$}

 In the previous subsection, we were able to express the $B_{c} \rightarrow D$ and $B_{c} \rightarrow D^{*}$ form factors in terms of just two universal functions, $\Sigma_1$ and $\Sigma_2$.
-Our next course of action is going to be extracting the $w$ distribution of these two functions.
+Our next course of action will be to extract the $w$ distribution of these two functions.
 The universal functions, as we know, are well defined near the zero recoil point, that is $q^{2}=q_{max}^{2}$ or $w=1$, where the initial and the final mesons have the same velocity.
-Thus we can expand each universal function in a Taylor series around $w=1$, allowing us to express them in a systematic parametric form as
+Thus, we can expand each universal function in a Taylor series around $w=1$, allowing us to express them in a systematic parametric form as